vmware-tanzu/secrets-manager/docs/_pages/0270-releases.md

 ><a href="https://github.com/vmware-tanzu/secrets-manager/blob/main/docs/_pages/0270-releases.md"
 >edit this page on <strong>GitHub</strong> ✏️</a></p>

-**VMware Secrets Manager** signs all of its releases using GitHub’s built-in signing process.
+**VMware Secrets Manager** signs all of its releases using GitHub's built-in signing process.
 We also sign our container images using [*Docker Content Trust*][docker-content-trust].